South Bay Orthopedic and Sports Medicine

-The South Bay Orthopedic and Sports Medicine team provide ACL reconstructions for patients in Campbell, California.
+The South Bay Orthopedic and Sports Medicine team provide ACL reconstructions for patients in San Jose, California.
 Dr. Samir Sharma and Dr. Kavita Sharma offer comprehensive treatments for ACL injuries, utilizing the latest technology and advancements.
 For premium orthopedic care, book a consultation online or schedule your appointment over the phone today.

 Ligaments are the sturdy bands of tissue that connect your bones.
 The anterior cruciate ligament (ACL) is one of two ligaments that cross over in the middle of your knee and connect your shinbone to your thighbone, securing your knee joint.